38zo/zontact/readme.txt

 1. Upload the plugin to the `/wp-content/plugins/zontact` directory, or install it directly from the WordPress plugin directory.
 2. Activate the plugin through the **Plugins** screen.
 3. Go to **Zontact → Settings** to configure your contact button.
-4. The floating contact button will appear on the frontend automatically.
+4. Enable or disable the floating button and adjust settings as needed.

 == Frequently Asked Questions ==